muhammadkhan/Clinical-Data-Algorithms/README.md

--Make the parser able to take in a text file of any length (cannot have empty spaces in the array, I think this just means we add, instead of initializing it to 40) -make the corellograms function in analysis.ml (MUHAMMAD)
+-Make the parser able to take in a text file of any length (cannot have empty spaces in the array, I think this just means we add, instead of initializing it to 40) -make the corellograms function in analysis.ml (MUHAMMAD) -update the build script so that we compile all of the files

 -create the matlab script (MUHAMMAD)
 -clean up all of the comments in the code.